garden-io/garden/docs/reference/module-types/container.md

     # deployed with hot reloading enabled.
     hotReloadArgs:

+    # The maximum duration (in seconds) to wait for resources to deploy and become healthy.
+    timeout: 300

     cpu:
       # The minimum amount of CPU the service needs to be available for it to be deployed, in millicpus (i.e. 1000 = 1
       # CPU)